U0iS112/654321/README.md

 This repository contains a **scientific programming prototype** used to explore two main concepts:

-1. **SimpleLLM Architecture** – a minimalistic framework for experimenting with LLM-based reasoning modules.
+1. **SimpleLLM Architecture** – a minimalistic framework for semantic typing.
-2. **SAST Blackboard** – an early-stage implementation of a blackboard-style coordination system for static analysis tasks.
+2. **SAST Blackboard** – A multi-agent approach for semantic typing with focus of decision understanding via signals.

 The goal of this project is to provide a clean and modifiable structure for testing, benchmarking, and extending LLM-driven analysis workflows.